Stochastic Gradients under Nuisances: Related Work

+We summarize in this section our discussion of the related work.
+Additional discussions, as well as calculations supporting them, can be found in \Cref{appx:discussion}.
+Possible extensions to SGD variants such as SGD with momentum, averaged SGD, and Adam, are explored in \Cref{appx:ASGD}.

 From an optimization perspective, it is helpful to know how our convergence bounds perform in the idealized case of a known nuisance, which is equivalent to \eqref{eq:erm}.
-In this case, \Cref{theorem convergence rate baseline SGD} gives the convergence rate $\E_{\calD_n \sim \prob^n}[\Vert \sgd^{(n)} - \theta_\star\Vert_2^2] = \bigO(\p{1 - \sconv\eta/2}^n + \eta)$, which aligns with the non-asymptotic SGD convergence rates, in mean-square error~\citet{moulines2011non} and in high-probability~\citet{cutler2023stochastic}.
-While our result requires a smaller learning rate $\eta < \sconv/2(M\sconv + 2\kappaconst_1)$ compared with the requirement $\eta < 1/(2\smooth)$ of \citet{cutler2023stochastic}, this is entirely due to the our more general bounded moment assumption (see \Cref{assumption of population risk}(d)), as opposed to a uniform boundedness assumption over all $\Theta \times \Gr$.
-In addition, when the uniform moment bound holds true, $\kappaconst_1$ becomes zero, and our learning rate requirement returns to $\eta < 1/(2\smooth)$.
+In this case, \Cref{theorem convergence rate baseline SGD} gives the convergence rate $\E_{\calD_n \sim \prob^n}[\Vert \sgd^{(n)} - \theta_\star\Vert_2^2] = \bigO(\p{1 - \sconv\eta/2}^n + \eta)$, which aligns with the non-asymptotic SGD convergence rates, in mean-square error~\citep{moulines2011non} and in high-probability~\citep{cutler2023stochastic}.
+Our result requires a smaller learning rate $\eta < \sconv/2(M\sconv + 2\kappaconst_1)$ when compared to the requirement $\eta < 1/(2\smooth)$ from \citet{cutler2023stochastic}.
+This is entirely due to our bounded moment assumption (see \Cref{assumption of population risk}(d)), which contrasts with a uniform boundedness assumption over all $\Theta \times \Gr$.
+In addition, when the uniform moment bound holds true, $\kappaconst_1$ becomes zero, and our learning rate requirement becomes $\eta < 1/(2\smooth)$.